 Increasing human activity in the countryside, resulting from a growing population, could increase disturbance levels, which could in turn influence the rates of predation and desertion.
 An investigation of Langston et al. 2007) and a recent review of impacts of recreational disturbance found breeding success to be adversely affected by human activity levels in 28 out of 33 papers cited (Steven et al. 2011).
-Further research into the impacts of nest predators on population trajectories, at a variety of spatial scales, is urgently required.
+However, Lowe et al. (2014) observed that, while Nightjar territory selection was influenced by disturbance, there was no concurrent impact on breeding success.

-The colonisation of urban habitats by Greenfinch may also have increased the proportion of data originating from gardens, which may represent a relatively resourcepoor breeding environment when compared with their more traditional farmland habitats, resulting in the smaller broods and clutch sizes observed.
+The colonisation of urban habitats by Greenfinch may also have increased the proportion of data originating from gardens, which may represent a relatively resource-poor breeding environment when compared with their more traditional farmland habitats, resulting in the smaller broods and clutch sizes observed.
 Similar reductions in reproductive output across an urban gradient have been observed for tit species, although results from localised studies are conflicting (see Chamberlain et al. 2009 for review) and more research is need to see whether these are representative at a national scale.
 The recent outbreak of trichomonosis, which has significantly and rapidly reduced the abundance of Robinson et al. 2010b), could have impacted on breeding success and may also provide a good test of the hypothesis that productivity declines over the last 50 years represent a density-dependent response.
 Lehikoinen et al. 2013).